 Doris Weatherford has been publishing books on American women since 1986.
-Her most recent, Women and American Politics: History and Milestones, won a prize from the American Library Association.
+Her work has been extensively recognized, including an award from the American Library Association.

 Women and American Politics: History and Milestones (with an introduction by Debbie Wasserman Schultz), Congressional Quarterly Press, 2012.